 The Emmanuel Period

 It was under the leadership of Pastor Keith Tipple, now of the Ocean Wings ministry, that the building was renovated for the Lord's use.
 The name 'Emmanuel' was chosen because it means 'God with us' and the church at the time felt God was with them in the vision and purpose of the centre.
 The vision was for a multi-faceted Christian development close to Ulverston town centre.
 The vision for the church which met there was for each individual to have a personal knowledge of God, to learn to hear His voice, then be equipped and encouraged to move out in their God-given ministries.
 Emmanuel Christian Centre was officially opened on 28th June 1986 by the Mayor & Mayoress Newby.
 Please take time to read though the introductory letter (right) written in 1986 by the founding pastor.
 Underneath you can watch the opening day service recorded in VHS (although our current theological position is different to the Pentocostalism of those days).

 The church at Emmanuel Christian Centre continued to be associated with the AoG until 2013, after which the leadership was led to return to a more independent form of governance.
-This was in response to what may have been perceived as an increased hierarchical approach from the AoG and a local awareness of excesses within Pentecostalism.
+This was in response to what may have been perceived as an increased hierarchical approach from the AoG and a local awareness of extra-biblical excesses within Pentecostalism.
 A link was then formed with a non-regulating free-church body called Churches in Communities International (CiC).
 The church is grateful for the seeds planted in the Churches of Christ era and, even though it has taken a very different path since 1925, the faithfulness of those who went before is recognised.
 The awakening during the AoG affiliation is appreciated, as is the fervour of the church members during the 1980s.
-The service and dedication of the leaders throughout is commendable.
+The dedication of the leaders throughout is commendable.
 It's a blessing to now function as an independent church and to be represented nationally by CiC.
 We also continue to receive input from Servants of the Lord Ministries who's focus is about 'knowing God'.